Churches return to in-person worship after restrictions lift

 Prairie View has started gathering donations for Christmas gifts to give to CPS.
 Hastings explained that businesses and individuals might have a harder time helping this holiday season.
 “Prairie View is trying to pick-up the slack,” he said.

 Each church is in a different area – and can respond to needs in a different way, Hastings said.
-“Part of the challenge is that we can’t do what we did before,” he said.
+“Part of the challenge is that we can’t do what did before,” he said.
 “It gets us to think creatively.”

 Christ UMC has been innovative with its mission work.
 For instance, when its UM ARMY trip was canceled for the summer, the congregation hosted its own in July, Missions Director Steve Godby explained.
 “We did a full-fledged camp right here in College Station,” he said.